zeromq/pyzmq/docs/source/index.rst

 :Date: |today|

 PyZMQ is the Python bindings for ØMQ_.
 This documentation currently contains notes on some important aspects of developing PyZMQ and an overview of what the ØMQ API looks like in Python.
 For information on how to use ØMQ in general, see the many examples in the excellent `ØMQ Guide`_, all of which have a version in Python.

 PyZMQ works with Python 3 (≥ 3.2), and Python 2 (≥ 2.6), with no transformations or 2to3,
-as well as PyPy (at least 2.0 beta), thanks to a new CFFI backend.
+as well as PyPy (at least 2.0 beta), via CFFI.

 Please don't hesitate to report pyzmq-specific issues to our tracker_ on GitHub.
 General questions about ØMQ are better sent to the ØMQ `mailing list`_ or `IRC Channel`_.